 There are times in which departments and programs have to fill an instructor position not on our normal review schedule (e.g., due to an approved leave during the current academic year).
 In such cases, a department or program may wish to reappoint a current visiting faculty or instructional staff member to teach for additional semesters at the College.
 Conducting a full review, under those circumstances, is not feasible due to the time required to solicit and collect individual letters.
 In such cases, with the explicit permission of the Provost, a candidate can be reviewed using an "expedited review" process to be handled in collaboration with the Provost's Office.
-Faculty and instructional staff who are on continuing appointments (e.g., tenure-stream, RPT, and continuing instructional staff) should not be reviewed using the expedited process.
+Faculty and instructional staff) should not be reviewed using the expedited process.
 The expectations and criteria considered during the expedited review should not differ from the normal reviews outlined above.
 Please contact the Associate Dean of the Faculty for Diversity, Recruitment, and Retention for a timeline.